Shashikant86/London-Agentic-AI/01_Context_Engineering/DSPy_GEPA_Mike/README.md

 ### ⚠️ **Performance Warnings**
 - **RAM Requirements**: Minimum 16GB RAM recommended
 - **Optimization Warning**: GEPA optimization is computationally intensive and may take significant time on slower machines
-- **Low RAM Warning**: Do not run full optimization on machines with less than 16GB RAM - it may cause system slowdown or crashes
+- **Low RAM Warning**: Do not run full optimization on machines with less than 8GB RAM - it may cause system slowdown or crashes

-### Option 1: Jupyter Notebook (Recommended)
+# DEMO Option 1: Jupyter Notebook (Recommended)

 **Original OpenAI Version:**
 ```bash